 In a scientific review, the researchers found that the bacteria living in your gut (which outnumbers your own cells 100 to 1!) influence what you eat to get the nutrients that they want, even if it's not the healthiest choice for you.
 "Microbes have the capacity to manipulate behavior and mood through altering the neural signals in the vagus nerve, changing taste receptors, producing toxins to make us feel bad, and releasing chemical rewards to make us feel good," explains Athena Aktipis, PhD, director of human and social evolution at University of California, San Francisco's Center for Evolution and Cancer.

 But don't worry—you have the power to manipulate your own gut bacteria.
 "Because microbiota are easily manipulatable by prebiotics, probiotics, antibiotics, fecal transplants, and dietary changes, altering our microbiota offers a tractable approach to otherwise intractable problems of obesity and unhealthy eating," report the researchers.
+(Get a healthier gut with these four gut-healing recipes.)

 "You can view bacterial flora that inhabit the intestinal tract like a garden," says Dr. Davis.
 "If you fertilize it properly, provide sufficient water and nutrients, and avoid herbicides and pesticides that disrupt the natural balance, your garden will yield a bounty of vigorous, healthy crops."
 Unfortunately, he says, dietary grains seem to be the equivalent of Roundup to your healthy gastrointestinal flora.
 (Check out these other nine weird things killing your gut.)